Data-driven balanced truncation for second-order systems with generalized proportional damping: Abstract

 \section{Abstract}

 { Structured reduced-order modeling is a central component in the computer-aided design of control systems in which cheap-to-evaluate low-di\-men\-sion\-al models with physically meaningful internal structures are computed.
 In this work, we develop a new approach for the structured data-driven surrogate modeling of linear dynamical systems described by second-order time derivatives via balanced truncation model-order reduction.
 The proposed method is a data-driven reformulation of position-velocity balanced truncation for second-order systems and generalizes the quadrature-based balanced truncation for unstructured first-order systems to the second-order case.
-The computed surrogates encode a generalized proportional damping structure, and the damping coefficients are inferred solely from data by minimizing a least-squares error over the coefficients.
+The computed surrogates encode a generalized proportional damping structure, and we propose a computational procedure for inferring the damping coefficients from data by minimizing a least-squares error over the coefficients.
 Several numerical examples demonstrate the effectiveness of the proposed method. }

 \novelty{}